joelouthan/Theologicus/src/pastorals/1-timothy5-3-16.md

 Yet in this case, we know in this particular passage, we know that to be true.
 And I can through a bunch of verses at you about don't let your hands go idle or stop believing in silly myths.
 But let me sum up verses 11 through 13 in this way:

->Ephesians 2:8-10 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.
+>Ephesians 2:8-10 For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.
 10 For we are his workmanship, created in Christ Jesus for good works, which God prepared ahead of time for us to do.

 ### Christ's heart: He calls us to himself